 3. Invest in Your Side Hustle

 Getting out of debt and staying there involves cutting expenses.
 But it can achieve this goal faster by increasing your income.
 If a side hustle isn’t already part of your financial plan, then what are you waiting for?!
 To get your entrepreneurial juices flowing, check our articles Make Money Fast with these 10 Tricks, 19+ Simple Ways To Make $200 Fast, & Quick-Start Guide to Affiliate Marketing for Moms.

-But if you’re already involved in a side hustle, considering making an investment in your business.
+But if you’re already involved in a side hustle, consider making an investment in your business.
 If you’re a crafter, you could use your tax refund to invest in supplies.
 If you’re a freelance writer, you might want to sink some money into a new website to promote your skills.
 Whatever your side hustle, there’s little doubt that a small cash infusion in your marketing or inventory would pay off in the long run.

 4. Buy in Bulk